MariamWaell/task3/README.md

 int* ptr = &num;
 ~~~

-3. It can be used as a bitwise operator which performs operations on integer data at the individual bit-level.
+3.It can be used as a bitwise operator which performs operations on integer data at the individual bit-level.
 These operations include testing, setting, or shifting the actual bits.
 - The bitwise AND & operator returns 1 if and only if both the operands are 1.
 Otherwise, it returns 0.

 Ex: